Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

 6. **GitHub Issues:** Issues are a way to track enhancements, tasks, and bugs for your projects.
 They help you manage and prioritize work, discuss ideas, and keep track of tasks.

-### How does GitHub Actions automate development tasks?
+### How do GitHub Actions automate development tasks?

-#### GitHub decreases time from idea to deployment
+#### GitHub decreases the time from idea to deployment

 GitHub is designed to help teams of developers and DevOps engineers build and deploy applications quickly.
 There are many features in GitHub that enable this, but they generally fall into one of two categories:

 - **Communication:** Consider all of the ways that GitHub makes it easy for a team of developers to communicate about the software development project: code reviews in pull requests, GitHub issues, project boards, wikis, notifications, and so on.

-- **Automation:** GitHub Actions lets your team automate workflows at every step in the software-development process, from integration to delivery to deployment.
+- **Automation:** GitHub Actions lets your team automate workflows at every step in the software development process, from integration to delivery to deployment.
 It even lets you automate adding labels to pull requests and checking for stale issues and pull requests.

 #### Use workflow automation to decrease development time